“I don’t believe young characters in novels should drink….. 1 Star out of 4 and would not recommend this novel.”

 And, with that, I’ll even raise you one better, when the reviewer bashes not only your book, but your research, stating you have a historical inaccuracy, and then proceeds to correct you with incorrect facts when all the while you were actually accurate.
 Oh yeah, that happened to me.

 So here we are, as authors, at the mercy of these people.
-These reviewers who abuse us with their own personal views and brain fart moments about history, and the real awful part is that they put it out there for the world to see and read, and form jaded opinions of their own.
-They affect our ranking, they affect our sales, they affect everything we hold dear, not only our craft and work, but our families who we are striving to provide for.
+These reviewers who abuse us with their own personal views and brain fart moments about history and the really awful part is that they put it out there for the world to see and read, and form jaded opinions of their own.
+They affect our ranking, they affect our sales, they affect everything we hold dear, not only our craft and work but our families who we are striving to provide for.
 What’s worse is there is absolutely nothing we can do about it.